Buyer’s Guide: Emergency Radios

 BEST EMERGENCY RADIOS

 Ready to start shopping?
 Consider the following recommendations for the best emergency radio.
-All are well reviewed as well as certified to pick up all seven NOAA broadcast bands and those that qualify for the Public Alert designation.
+All are certified to pick up all seven NOAA broadcast bands and those that qualify for the Public Alert designation.

 A standout for its functionality and ease of use, the Midland Weather Alert Radio also receives high honors for being configurable for multiple languages—English, French, and Spanish.
 It also features 25 programmable locations, so you can check out conditions in other parts of the country if you need to (or just want to!).
 The built-in SAME technology also ensures that you’re always able receive alerts specifically pertaining to your home region.
 You can even select your preferred type of alert: siren alarm, voice alert, or flashing LED light.
 Plug the Midland radio into any standard outlet or power it with two AA batteries.
 This affordable little radio is great for home emergency kits and outdoor adventures.